-Your kids can definitely make these fondant giraffes about a week ahead.
-If you store in Tupperware, make sure it’s not totally air tight.
+Your kids can definitely make these fondant giraffes about a week ahead of time.
+If you store them in Tupperware, make sure it’s not totally air-tight.
 We frosted (I swirled the icing using a Wilton 2D tip) and placed the giraffes on top of the cupcakes the night prior to the shower.
 If you do this too far in advance the fondant gets a little funky.

 Using this easy technique your kids can make a variety of easy cupcake toppers.
-I was so busy hosting the shower that I did not take any photos.
-I will hunt down a close up photo of the final giraffe cupcakes and post it here!
+I was so busy hosting the shower that I did not take any photos, unfortunately.

 Letting your kids help you in the kitchen keeps them away from the TV and builds fine motor skills.
-Read more Kids in the Kitchen ideas here.
+See more kids recipe ideas.